 and calculator/computers can be used in both in-class and

-1 (Thursday), and the take-home part will be given on same
+28 (Thursday), and the take-home part will also due at the

 Homework: Homework will be assigned every week, and

 Homework will be collected weekly and usually they are due

 on Friday 5pm.
 You can request extension for 2 homework